neajul/New-Dependencies/Notes/Unfiltered Notes.md

   - somewhere in my notes

   - the desire for privacy, but also being totally misinformed
 - **I say there is a digital back to the land movement, but where is that true??**

   - everybody hates facebook/instagram
   - fake news, vaccinations
   - vpns!
   - *see cyber prepping*
+  - It's not all LARPing, in parts of the world it's necessity!
+    - **Beirut!**
+- Where are the overlaps between online and offline squatting?
+For example: we use cryptpad, signal, matrix server.
+We steal the internet of the hotel across the street.
+  - How do they inform each other?
+  - **What is this amsterdam squat net??**
+- Jan: what if the cloud were public?
+  - Public broadcast social media
+- Tal: it's not just wanting to leave the city, **it's being excluded from it too!**